nopnop2002/esp-idf-parallel-tft/README.md

 - CONFIG_DRIVER
  The information provided by sellers on Ebay and Aliexpress is largely incorrect.
  You waste time if you don't choose the right driver.
+ There are many [variations](http://domoticx.com/arduino-shield-2-4-tft-lcd-touch/) of the 2.4 inch shield.
  You can use [this](https://github.com/prenticedavid/MCUFRIEND_kbv/tree/master/examples/LCD_ID_readreg) to find out the driver.
  Do not use this on the ESP32 as the GPIO on the ESP32 is not 5V tolerant.
 - CONFIG_WIDTH